Silicon dioxide: Water solubility

+"The solubility is essentially zero at temperatures below 200 degrees C. and increases to a maximum of 0.20 part silica per 100 parts water at 360 degrees C."

 The solubility of silicon dioxide in water strongly depends on its crystalline form and is three to four times higher for amorphous silica than quartz; as a function of temperature, it peaks around 340 °C. This property is used to grow single crystals of quartz in a hydrothermal process where natural quartz is dissolved in superheated water in a pressure vessel that is cooler at the top.
 Crystals of 0.5–1 kg can be grown for 1–2 months.
 These crystals are a source of very pure quartz for use in electronic applications.
 Above the critical temperature of water 647.096 K and a pressure of 22.064 MPa or higher, water is a supercritical fluid and solubility is once again higher than at lower temperatures.